jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-WireUpTheCamera.md

 ## 2. Configure iOS Camera Settings

+Before you can access the camera or the photo library, you have to add a privacy description.
+This is shown to the used inside the dialog to allow your app to access the camera or the users photo library.

 ### PC

 1. In the Visual Studio Solution Explorer, right-click on **HappyXamDevs.iOS** > **Info.plist** > **Open with...**